hsemple/QGIS_Tutorials/source/attribute_spatial.rst

    :alt: Covid19 Attribute Data

 4. Write a query to find counties with more than 8,000 cases?
 Where in geographic terms are these counties located?
-(1 pts)

 5. How many counties have between 3,000 - 10,000 confined cases?
-(2 pts)

 6. Where in geographic terms are the counties located with less than 200 cases located?
 Make a screenshot and show the counties on your map.
-(2pt).

 7. How many counties have more than 3,000 confirmed cases and also more than 500 deaths?
 Which counties are they?
-Show on a screenshot (2 pts)
+Show on a screenshot.

 8. What is the average number of confirmed cases per counties?
 What is the standard deviation?
 What does the standard deviation tell you?
 To get this information, right click on the "Cases" field and select Statistics.
-(3pts)

 |